If you are looking for the best of the best in boxing gloves, look no further than Winning.

 Winning gloves are MADE for the heavy bag.
 I rate these gloves superior to every other glove I’ve tried and owned simply because they offer the best padding that actually works, and the padding does not interfere with your punch feedback on the bag or pads, unlike many of the other glove brands with dense padding.

 I’m not making this up either — you really do feel the difference when you hit the heavy bag; you still get that nice ‘crack’ and bounce when you punch the bag, yet without the glove suppressing your punch.

 One of the biggest complaints I have when it comes to highly padded boxing gloves is that it’s unpleasant hitting the heavy bag with such.
-Try strapping 16 or 18 ounce gloves and start swinging at the bag; it feels like your punching power is sucked away by both the gloves and the bag AND you don’t get a nice ‘bounce’ or crack when the glove touches the bag.
+Try strapping 16 or 18-ounce gloves and start swinging at the bag; it feels like your punching power is sucked away by both the gloves and the bag AND you don’t get a nice ‘bounce’ or crack when the glove touches the bag.

 However, you don’t get this effect with Winning’s WHILE still getting the shock and impact reduced to the point where your hands — and knuckles — remain unimpaired.

 I particularly have had issues with bruised / sore knuckles after doing long sessions of bag work.
-Twins, Top King, Rival, Fairtex, Raja, Venum — this always happens UNLESS I use 12 ounce or higher gloves.
+Twins, Top King, Rival, Fairtex, Raja, Venum — this always happens UNLESS I use 12 ounces or higher gloves.
 However, I can hit the heavy bag with a pair of 8 ounce Winning gloves WITHOUT wraps on and have no knuckle pain.

 The padding is the real deal folks.

 I would give these gloves a solid 10/10 for the heavy bag.

 Pad Work Report